Shopify/javascript/packages/eslint-plugin-shopify/docs/rules/class-property-semi.md

 ## When Not To Use It

-If you do not wish to enforce semicolons for class proeprties, then you can safely disable this rule.
+If you do not wish to enforce semicolons for class properties, then you can safely disable this rule.